 To book or inquire about Josh Woods, please fill out this form.

 Amanda Leadman - Due to the size of her current wait list, Amanda Leadman is not accepting new appointment requests at this time.
 We will post an update later this year when her booking for new clientele will resume.
 In the meantime, if you’re currently on the wait list with an assigned number, you will receive a monthly email letting you know where you are on her list.
 If you’re already an existing customer in need of another appointment, please call or email.
-If you submitted a request prior to January 14th and we haven’t followed up with you, we will follow up with you as soon as possible.

 To book an appointment with our other artists over the phone, call us at 615.750.3741.
 We do require non-refundable deposits to setup and hold the appointment.
 To book by email and to learn about the deposit policy please read below.